PoisotLab/ms_ncbitaxonomy_softwarenote/README.md

 different sources, where all of the issues described above were present.
-More recently, it has become part of the automated curation of data for the *VIRION* [@Carlson2022GloVir] database, which automatically curates an up-to-date, authoritative host-mammal network from dozens of heterogeneous sources.
+More recently, it has become part of the automated curation of data for the *VIRION* [@Carlson2022GloVir] database, which automatically curates an up-to-date, authoritative virome network from dozens of heterogeneous sources.
 We describe the core capacities of this package, and highlight how it enables safe, high-performance name reconciliation.

 # Overview of functionalities